yanxuanshaozhu/Mobile-Development/README.md

 ## Description

 This repo is used to hold my homework for the class CS153A Mobile Development.
-I upload the lastest of my work to the master branch and a latest CAPX branch(e.g. CAP1), all history versions are located in other CAPX branches.
+I upload the lastest version of my work to a latest CAPX(e.g. CAP1) branch, all history versions are located in other CAPX branches.